qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_dragdrop.rst

     e.addType("html/list");
   });

-The action to use is modifyable by the user through pressing of modifier keys during the drag&drop process.
+The action to use is modifiable by the user through pressing of modifier keys during the drag&drop process.
 The preparation of the data is done through the ``droprequest`` as well.
 Here one can use the action (call ``e.getCurrentAction()`` to get the selected action) to apply different modifications on the original data.
-A modified version of the above listed code might look like the following:
+A modified version of the code listed above might look like the following:

 ::